LendingHome/pipe_operator/README.md

 Source: [ruby-lang.org/en/about](https://www.ruby-lang.org/en/about)

-Ruby is a **language of careful balance**.
+Ruby is a language of careful **balance of both functional and imperative programming**.

 Matz has often said that he is **trying to make Ruby natural, not simple**, in a way that mirrors life.

-Building on this, he adds: Ruby is **simple in appearance, but is very complex** inside, just like our human body.
+Building on this, he adds: Ruby is **simple in appearance, but is very complex inside**, just like our human body.

 ## Concept